envisioning/vocab/src/content/articles/artificial-curiosity.md

 ---
 generality:
 - 0.7
 - 0.675
 - 0.65
 - 0.625
 - 0.6
 - 0.575
 - 0.55
 slug: artificial-curiosity
 summary: Algorithmic mechanism in AI that motivates the system's behavior to learn inquisitively and explore unfamiliar environments.
 title: Artificial Curiosity
+year_origin: 1990
 ---

 Artificial Curiosity, also known as intrinsic motivation in AI, is a research area that aims to create systems with an inherent desire to acquire knowledge independently, much akin to human curiosity.
 The concept is derived from the theories of developmental psychology and cognitive neuroscience.
 It allows AI systems to go beyond the limitations of pre-programmed knowledge and discover information autonomously by interacting with their environments.
 The model is often used in reinforcement learning, in which the AI, driven by artificial curiosity, explores new states and improves its policy over time.
 Notably, this ability for self-directed learning enables AI to tackle problems where supervision or rewards may be sparse or delayed, facilitating its versatility and adaptability.